metafacture/metafacture-documentation/docs/flux/Flux-User-Guide.md

 ### File paths

-Paths are always relative to the directory within which Metafacture is executed.
+Paths are always relative to the current working directory.
 Paths can always be stated in UNIX style - even when running Metafacture under Windows.
 If using Windows style you have to escape the backslashes (`C:\my\path` > `C:\\my\\path`).
 To address files relative to the location of the executed Flux file, use the predefined `FLUX_DIR` variable.
 You can also use `..` for the parent directory.
 The use of a single dot to refer to the current directory `.` is optional (`./myFile` = `myFile`).

 ### Comments
 Flux supports single line C/Java-style comments: `//comment`.